Data-driven core collapse supernova multilateration with first neutrino events: Pointing

-A more rigorous test of the coverage can be performed by calculating the confidence interval to which the true direction has been assigned.
+A more quantitative test of the coverage can be performed by calculating the confidence interval to which the true direction has been assigned.
 For this purpose, we plot the value of the $\chi^2$ cumulative probability distribution function for the $\chi^2$ for the pixel containing the true direction.
-The result is shown in Fig.~\ref{fig:targetcl}.
-Ideally, this histogram would be flat, with (for instance) 40\% of the histogram below the value 0.4, {\it i.e.}, with the true position lying within the 40\% region 40\% of the time.
-Instead, there is a small spike at 1 and a slow rise to toward lower values, indicating that uncertainties have been over-estimated on average, with 45\% of the histogram below 0.4.
-The spike in the lowest bin is an artifact of the pixellation, since the true direction does not lie at the center of the pixel, leading to a number of trials for which the $\chi^2$ difference evaluates artificially close to zero.
-If the resolution of the skymap is increased, the spike in the lowest bin disappears.
+The result is shown in Fig.~\ref{fig:targetcl}, both before and after bias correction.

+Ideally, the histogram would be flat, with (for instance) 68\% of the histogram below the value 0.68, {\it i.e.}, with the true position lying within the 68\% region 68\% of the time.
+Instead, aside from a small spike near 1, the histogram before bias correction is decidedly not flat, with just 38\% (86\%) of the trials having the true position assigned a value of 0.68 (0.95), while the histogram after bias correction is more flat, with the true position lying within the purported 68\% (95\%) confidence intervals 73\% (92\%) of the time.
+The spike near 1, present in both histograms, is attributed to the effects of non-Gaussian tails in the corresponding time difference distributions, even after bias correction (Figs.~\ref{fig:prelags} and \ref{fig:pairlags}).